prajdabre/prajdabre.github.io/_pages/about.md

 <h2 style="color:#003BDE; margin-bottom:0.5em">News</h2>

 ##### 2024
+- **May** - I received an outstanding performance award in NICT for my role in developing IndicTrans2 which helps translation beteeen Indic and Japanese.
 - **April** - Our tutorial proposal on "Linguistically Motivated Neural Machine Translation" is accepted to EAMT 2024.
 - **April** - Our paper on subword centric decoding of subword regularized models is accepted to EAMT 2024.
 - **April** - My appointment to IIT Bombay as a Visiting Assistant Professor was approved.